Skip to content

 5

-Device Management: Company-Owned Devices vs. BYOD
+Device Management: Company-Owned vs. BYOD

 The question of device ownership defines your security options for remote workers.
 Company-provided devices give you full control: you can enforce encryption, deploy endpoint security software, manage software updates, and remotely wipe a device if it is lost, stolen, or when an employee departs.
-Bring Your Own Device (BYOD) policies reduce hardware costs but limit security controls — employees often resist management software on personal devices, and you have limited visibility into whether the device is actually secure.

 Company-owned devices are the more secure option when your business can afford them.
 For businesses that rely on BYOD due to budget constraints, Mobile Device Management (MDM) enrollment is the non-negotiable minimum for any device accessing business data.
-MDM lets you enforce disk encryption, require complex passwords, manage business application configurations, and selectively wipe business data without affecting personal files through containerized app environments.

 Whether you use company devices or BYOD, every remote endpoint needs Endpoint Detection and Response (EDR) software — not traditional antivirus.
 Traditional antivirus identifies threats by comparing files against a database of known malware signatures.
 EDR monitors device behavior continuously, detecting threats based on what processes do rather than what they look like.
-This distinction matters enormously for remote workers: most modern attacks use legitimate system tools — PowerShell, Windows Management Instrumentation, scheduled tasks — that signature-based antivirus is architecturally incapable of detecting.
-Our analysis of why traditional antivirus is insufficient for modern endpoint threats covers this gap in detail.

 Communication Security: Email, Messaging, and File Sharing

 Remote teams run on digital communication — and each channel carries specific security risks that differ significantly from office-based work.
 When employees cannot verify an unusual request by walking over to a colleague's desk, social engineering attacks become substantially more effective.
-The attacker's goal is to exploit that physical separation.

-Email Security
+Email Security for Remote Teams

 Email remains the primary attack vector targeting remote workers.
 Attackers impersonate executives requesting wire transfers, IT support asking for VPN credentials, and vendors submitting fraudulent invoices.
-For an in-depth breakdown of how these attacks work, see our guide to phishing attacks targeting remote workers.
+Basic spam filtering is insufficient for environments where phishing attacks have become more sophisticated.

 For any sensitive request received by email — wire transfers, credential changes, unusual vendor requests — establish a mandatory verification procedure: require a phone callback using a previously known contact number, never a number provided within the suspicious email itself.
-Our social engineering guide covers the specific remote-work tactics your employees are most likely to encounter.

 File Sharing and Shadow IT Risk